scattic/Pipeline/README.md

 * `values.yaml` in the component folder contains the values we chose to customize for our deployment
 * Under `./app/prod/tests` there are few more tests, such as web-app vulnerability scanning with Nikto.
 **NOTE**: Nikto scan has been limited to 60s execution time for ....development efficiency.
 This limitation would obviously be removed in a production environment.
+* The Jenkins pipeline is parametrized.
+DEPLOY=everything means all items will be built.
+DEPLOY=changes means that if a change was made in a component folder (eg filebeat), then only that component will be built (but all tests will still be executed).
+* The Jenkins pipeline will be triggered by a WebHook, which is actually a Jenkins API call.
+* The Jenkinsfile in cicd is not actually valid Jenkinsfile syntax, although it might work with a few small changes.

 ## Helpful references:
 * [https://www.computers.wtf/posts/jenkins-webhook-with-parameters/](https://www.computers.wtf/posts/jenkins-webhook-with-parameters/)